ShivamSarodia/ShivC/README.md

 # ShivC

-A small, functional C compiler witten in Python in a couple weeks over my winter break.
+A small C compiler witten in Python in a couple weeks over my winter break.
 Generates x64 Intel-format assembly, which is then assembled and linked by `nasm` and `ld`.

 Tested on OS X El Capitan 10.11.1 64-bit, Python 3.4.3, and NASM 2.11.08.
 The assembly uses OS X system calls, so it certainly won't run on Linux or Windows, and it may not run on other versions of OS X.